StarRocks/starrocks/docs/en/loading/Flink_cdc_load.md

     > **Note**
     >
     > You can also modify the table creation statement based on your business needs and create a table that does not use the Primary Key table.
-However, the DELETE operation in the source MySQL database cannot be synchronized to the non-primary key table.
+However, the DELETE operation in the source MySQL database cannot be synchronized to the non- Primary Key table.
 Exercise caution when you create such a table.

     ```Bash
     mysql -h <fe_host> -P <fe_query_port> -u user2 -pxxxxxx < starrocks-create.all.sql